 it’s time to Change Politics*

-Right now, most politicians think voters don’t care about democratic reform but they want your votes so if we can prove that enough people care, they’ll need to listen.
+Right now, most politicians think voters don’t care about changing politics but they want your votes so if we can prove that enough people care, they’ll need to listen.

 That’s why we’re asking for you, your friends, families and colleagues to simply add your name below to the growing number of people who want to change politics.